Production process:

 Once a farmer’s seed has been delivered, it is time to sow the crop.
 There are three popular sowing methods used in Australia.

 Drill Sown: The most common method, where seeds are drilled directly into the soil in rows.
 This approach provides good seed-to-soil contact and efficient water use.
-After sown, the bays are flushed with water to help with germination and prevent soil crusting.
+After sown, the bays are flushed with water to germinate the rice and support the initial growth stages of the crop.

 Aerial Sown: Seeds are spread from the air, in an aeroplane, over flooded bays.
 This method is often used when time is critical, or soil conditions make drilling difficult.